JamesPaynter/PyGRB/docs/source/user/usage.rst

 ----

-This will create three sets of files.
+This will create three sets of files in the products directory.
+These are put into subdirectories based on the trigger number and the number of live points.
+Files for this example can be found under `/products/7475_model_comparison_200/`

 1. Nested sampling posterior chains, which are stored as JSON files.